childfree

 Media coverage

 This research on childfree adults has been widely covered by the media, including The Hill, National Public Radio, Daily Mail, Gizmodo, Men's Health, Der Standard, The Today Show, The Guardian, and The Young Turks.
-Kelly Ripa & Ryan Seacrest recently discussed it in their opening banter, and it was the focus of top r/science AMAs ("Ask Me Anything") on Reddit in 2021, 2022, and 2023.
-For a more extended discussion, you can list to Dr. Jennifer Watling Neal and I talk with Christine Erickson about this work on the New Legacy Institute podcast.
+Kelly Ripa & Ryan Seacrest recently discussed it in their opening banter, and it was the focus of top r/science AMAs ("Ask Me Anything") on Reddit in 2021, 2022, 2023, and 2024.
+For more extended discussions, you can listen to our podcasts with Christine Erickson at the New Legacy Institute and with Jay Zigmont at Childfree Wealth.

 Papers and data about childfree adults